 88 Morningside (www.88Morningside.com) is a modern, 12-story residential building featuring 73 units in a mix of one-, two- and three-bedroom homes.
 The remaining 35 units range in size from approximately 737 – 1,577 square feet and in price from $415,000 – $880,000.
 My favorite quote from all the marketing materials is as follows:

 The development is situated in a community offering a vibrant scene with numerous restaurants, lounges, shops and services.
 The Studio Museum in Harlem, H&M, Citarella and Fairway are within walking distance and the nearby Harlem Piers leads to the beautiful Hudson River bike paths and Riverside Park.

-Tagged 88 Morningside, Citerella, Fairway, h&m, Harlem, Harlem Piers, Hudson River, Manhattan Avenue, morningside park, New York, Real Estate, Riverside Park, The Studio Museum, United States
+Posted in Harlem Tagged with: 88 Morningside, Citerella, Fairway, h&m, Harlem, Harlem Piers, Hudson River, Manhattan Avenue, morningside park, New York, Real Estate, Riverside Park, The Studio Museum, United States